MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/getting-started-with-universal-drivers.md

 ## Requirements

-When you write a universal driver package, make sure that you follow these steps:
+When you write a universal driver package, follow these steps:

 *  Create a [universal INF file](../install/using-an-extension-inf-file.md) for your driver:
     1. Review the [list of INF sections and directives that are valid in universal driver packages](../install/using-a-universal-inf-file.md#which-inf-sections-are-invalid-in-a-universal-inf-file).